Degiacomi-Lab/JabberDock/README.md

 ## Usage ##

 Please see the manual in the home directory for more details on how to use JabberDock.
-Please email the author if you have any issues / bugs.
+Please email the author if you have any questions.

 When using JabberDock in your work, please cite the following publication: https://pubs.acs.org/doi/10.1021/acs.jctc.9b00474

 ## Contact ##

 This is a work in progress, and there are bound to be issues/bugs.
-Please email the author at l.s.rudden@durham.ac.uk if you have any issues/bugs.
+Please email the author at l.s.rudden@durham.ac.uk.